Trump v. Slaughter: Lower court history

-Supreme Court
+Preliminary stay

 The Trump administration requested a stay of the reinstatement order on September 4, 2025.
 On September 8, Chief Justice John Roberts granted an administrative stay while referring the request to the full court.
 On September 22, the Supreme Court granted the stay, issued certiorari before judgment, and set oral arguments for December.
+The three liberal justices, Elena Kagan, Sonia Sotomayor and Ketanji Brown Jackson, dissented from the stay.